top of page

 Springsteen's legendary live performances with the E Street Band have become the stuff of rock legend, captivating audiences with their energy and passion.
 From epic four-hour shows to intimate storytelling sessions, Springsteen concerts are transformative experiences that resonate deeply with fans.
 Or, as our guest Peter Ames Carlin calls him, “a blue-collar troubadour.”

-This live video of his song Rosalita from 1980 shows Bruce and the band in full stride.
-Live versions of his classics are not simply reproductions; they come across as fresh versions exponentially enhanced in concert by expert players, as seen in this performance of the epic Jungleland featuring Bruce’s close friend and long-time sax player, the late Clarence Clemons.
+This live video of his song "Rosalita" from 1980 shows Bruce and the band in full stride.
+Live versions of his classics are not simply reproductions; they come across as fresh versions exponentially enhanced in concert by expert players, such as the song "Jungleland". featuring Bruce’s close friend and long-time sax player, the late Clarence Clemons.

 The band even plays requests!
 Over the past decade or more, many dedicated fans began bringing homemade signs to communicate their song request to Bruce and the band.
-Bruce acknowledges the signs and will often play one of the songs.
-Here is a clip of Bruce and the band working out a Chuck Berry classic on the fly.
+Bruce acknowledges the signs and will often play one of the songs., as in this clip of Bruce and the band working out a Chuck Berry classic on the fly.

 Springsteen’s legacy as an insightful observer of American culture